JasperFx/wolverine/docs/guide/configuration.md

 # Configuration

-::: warning
+::: info
-Wolverine requires the usage of the [Lamar](https://jasperfx.github.io/lamar) IoC container, and the call to `UseWolverine()` quietly replaces the built in .NET container with Lamar.
+As of 3.0,  Wolverine **does not require the usage of the [Lamar](https://jasperfx.github.io/lamar) IoC container**, and will no longer replace the built in .NET container with Lamar.

-Lamar was originally written specifically to support Wolverine's runtime model as well as to be a higher performance replacement for the older StructureMap tool.
+Wolverine 3.0 *is* tested with both the built in `ServiceProvider` and Lamar.
+It's theoretically possible to use other IoC containers now as long as they conform to the .NET conforming container, but this isn't tested by the Wolverine team.
 :::

 Wolverine is configured with the `IHostBuilder.UseWolverine()` extension methods, with the actual configuration